owid/chartbook/README.md

 pip install -r requirements.txt
 ```

-Sync the data in the repo data with the data currently in the spreadsheet:
+Sync the data in the repo with the data currently in the spreadsheet:

 ```
 import pandas as pd